Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 Satellite Locations

-When you arrive at Terminal 1, Incheon International Airport be sure to check-in at the Joint Forces Reception Center (JRC).
+When you arrive at Terminal 1, Incheon International Airport, be sure to check-in at the Joint Forces Reception Center.
 After departing the customs and baggage claim area you will need to turn left and go to exit number 1.
 This is the JRC counter and they will advise you about bus service to Osan.
 The JRC in Terminal 2, Incheon International Airport is at the Arrival level, exit 3 (across from Paris Baguette).
 They are open 24/7.

-The shuttle picks up from Gate 1 (1st floor) at Terminal 1 and from Gate 3 (1st floor) at Terminal 2, and departs the airport three times a day, dropping off at Turumi Lodge and Mustang Community Center (MCC).
-Pets cannot be transported on the ITT shuttle.
-Visit the ITT for arrival/departure times and information on passenger van rental options.
+The shuttle picks up from Gate 1 (1st floor) at Terminal 1 and from Gate 3 (1st floor) at Terminal 2, and departs the airport three times a day, dropping off at Turumi Lodge and Mustang Community Center.
+Please note that pets are not allowed on the FSS buses, but arrangements can be made in advance for transportation with their family in a pet shuttle at a cost of $300.
+This is a reimbursable expense.
+For arrival/departure times and information on passenger van rental options contact Information, Tickets, & Travel at:

 Public Transportation